Hewlett Packard Enterprise: History

 In December 2020, Hewlett Packard Enterprise disclosed it is relocating its corporate headquarters from San Jose, California, to Spring, Texas, a northern suburb of Houston.
 From December 2021 to April 2022, HPE headquarters was located at the former HP property and headquarters campus of Compaq in northwest Harris County near SH 249 and Louetta.
 Construction of the new Springwoods Village campus in Spring was completed in early 2022.
 Concerns about major flooding at the Compaq complex were a contributing factor for HPE CEO Antonio Neri to have the new campus built.
 The old campus had previously been flooded by Hurricane Harvey in 2017.
 In April 2022, HPE relocated from the Compaq complex to its recently finished Spring campus, coinciding with the sale of the former complex to Mexican beverage distributor Mexcor that month.

 HPE's proposed $14 billion acquisition of Juniper Networks was subjected to an investigation by the UK's antitrust watchdog, the Competition and Markets Authority.
 On June 19, 2024, the Competition and Markets Authority announced that it had initiated a merger inquiry to assess potential competition concerns arising from the deal, setting an August 14, 2024 deadline to decide whether to conduct a full investigation.
 At the time the deal was announced, HPE had agreed to pay $40 per share in cash for Juniper.
 In January 2025, the US Department of Justice Antitrust Division filed an antitrust lawsuit against HPE to block its acquisition of Juniper Networks, alleging that the proposed deal would raise prices, harm competition, and reduce innovation.
-Following a settlement with the DOJ, in which HPE agreed to divest their Instant On wireless division and license the source code for Juniper's Mist AI (a key component of Juniper's WLAN products), the acquisition was completed on July 2, 2025.
+Following a settlement with the DOJ, in which HPE agreed to divest its Instant On wireless division and license the source code for Juniper's Mist AI (a key component of Juniper's WLAN products), the acquisition was completed on July 2, 2025.
 Later that month, Axios reported that the U.S. Intelligence Community had earlier directly intervened to persuade DOJ to allow the acquisition, arguing that blocking the merger would have harmed U.S. companies and strengthened Chinese competitors—particularly Huawei—framing the decision as critical to national security.
 In September 2025, attorneys general from 20 states voiced support of further investigation in a letter to the courts.
 The letter proposed that the acquisition may not be in the best interest of the public.

+To help HPE with the Juniper merger, HPE hired conservative lobbyist Mike Davis to receive a favorable decision by the second Donald Trump administration.
+Davis had helped Trump to staff key figures in anti-trust roles in the administration, including Gail Slater, the head of the US Department of Justice Antitrust Division.
+According to sworn deposition by Roger Alford, a deputy in the Justice Department’s antitrust division, Davis threatened Slater unless she approved a settlement deal related to HPE’s $14 billion bid to acquire rival Juniper.
+Slater and her team were resistant to approving the settlement, as the proposed settlement did not alleviate anti-competition concerns.
+Shortly thereafter, Slater and her deputies were forced out of the Justice Department.